Estimated reading time: 5 minutes

 The unfortunate part of the story was that the church delegated correcting the volunteer to another volunteer, and the results were disastrous.

-Not only did this woman leave the church, but she completely stopped going to church.
+Not only did this woman leave the church, but she also completely stopped going to church.
 Sometimes, offenses happen that require pastoral support to correct.

 If someone simply disappears, it may be a sign that pastoral intervention is needed.